Billionaire tax runs into criticism; big Biden plan in flux

 Democrats were hoping Biden could cite major accomplishments to world leaders later this week.
 They are also facing an Oct.
 31 deadline to pass a related $1 trillion bipartisan infrastructure package of roads, broadband and other public works before routine federal transportation funds expire.

-After months of start-and-stop negotiations, disputes remain over far-reaching investments as Democrats work on resolving the disputes between centrists and progressives that have stalled the bill.

-Among the unresolved provisions: plans to expand Medicare coverage with dental, vision and hearing aid benefits for seniors; child care assistance; free pre-kindergarten; and a new program of four-weeks paid family leave.
+Among the unresolved provisions: plans to expand Medicare coverage with dental, vision and hearing aid benefits for seniors; child care assistance; free pre-kindergarten; a new program of four-weeks paid family leave; and a more limited plan than envisioned to lower prescription drug costs.

-The White House floated a new climate change strategy beefing up incentives for agriculture and industrial sites to use cleaner energy sources after Manchin rejected an earlier plan.
+The climate change provisions may be resolving now that White House floated a new strategy.
+It involves beefing up clean energy incentives after Manchin rejected a more punitive approach.

-Pelosi said she expected an agreement by week’s end, paving the way for a House vote on the $1 trillion bipartisan infrastructure bill.
-The Senate had approved that over the summer, but the measure stalled during deliberations on the broader Biden bill.
+Pelosi said she expected an agreement by week’s end, paving the way for a House vote on the $1 trillion bipartisan infrastructure bill that stalled during deliberations on the broader Biden bill.

 But Rep. Pramila Jayapal, D-Wash., the chair of the Congressional Progressive Caucus whose support will be crucial for both bills, said lawmakers want more than just a framework for Biden's plan before they give their votes for the smaller infrastructure package.

-“We want the whole bill,” Jayapal told The Associated Press.
-“We want to vote on both bills at the same time.”
+“We want to vote on both bills at the same time,” Jayapal told The Associated Press.

 Associated Press writers Farnoush Amiri, Hope Yen and Colleen Long contributed to this report.